 Implemented October 2017.

 A complete overhaul of the in-house Property Tax Systems is under way.
-ITD is preparing a roadmap to chart the high-level plan for the migration of the property tax systems from Mainframe to the browser-based modern system.
-Roadmap to be released in Q3 2018.
+ITD developed a roadmap for the migration of the property tax systems from Mainframe to the browser-based modern system.
+Roadmap was released in Q3 2018.
 Two projects have been completed in 2019, to modernize and improve the way Alameda County is handling supplemental and secured tax payments.
 One more project will be delivered in 2020, which will improve the way the County is handing tax payments refunds.
 The internal process will be significantly improved, and the taxpayers will be able to view the status of their refund claim on the County web site.

 The CLETS switch is the only means of connection of all Alameda County Criminal Justice agencies to the CA Department of Justice Databases, The current version was written over 40 years ago on the mainframe and is no longer supportable.
 ITD plans to replace it with a new Windows based system that will allow for better connectivity.